yimgao/OmniDoc/README.md

 ```

 **Note:**
-- On macOS, use `python3` instead of `python`
+- This project uses `uv` to manage dependencies from `pyproject.toml`
-- Or use `uv run` which automatically uses the correct Python environment
+- `uv run` automatically uses the correct Python environment
-- Or activate the virtual environment: `source .venv/bin/activate`
+- No need to activate virtual environment manually

 ### Switch LLM Provider